Skip to main content

 For men experiencing symptoms of low testosterone, such as diminished energy, reduced libido, or changes in body composition, Testosterone Replacement Therapy (TRT) can offer significant improvements.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate.
 However, the body’s processing of this exogenous testosterone is not uniform across all individuals.

 Genetic variations in enzymes responsible for testosterone metabolism play a significant role.
 For example, the CYP19A1 gene encodes the aromatase enzyme, which converts testosterone into estrogen.
-Men with genetic variations leading to higher aromatase activity might experience an elevated conversion of administered testosterone into estrogen, potentially leading to such as gynecomastia or fluid retention.
+Men with genetic variations leading to higher aromatase activity might experience an elevated conversion of administered testosterone into estrogen, potentially leading to side effects such as gynecomastia or fluid retention.

 In such cases, an aromatase inhibitor like Anastrozole is often included in the protocol to manage estrogen levels.
 Conversely, individuals with lower aromatase activity might require less or no Anastrozole.